 Dog Training and Behavior Terms

-There are 3 names in this directory beginning with the letter D.
+There are currently 3 names in this directory beginning with the letter D.

 The process of increasing an animal’s tolerance to a particular stimulus by gradually increasing the presence of the stimulus.
 In psychology, desensitization is defined as the diminished emotional responsiveness to a negative or aversive stimulus after repeated (gradually) exposure to it.

 Combines extinction and reinforcement to decrease the probability of an undesirable behavior while increasing the frequency of a desirable behavior. a.
 DRA – differential reinforcement of alternative behavior. b.
 DRI – differential reinforcement of incompatible behavior. c.
 DRO – differential reinforcement of other (or zero rates) of behavior. d.
 DRH – differential reinforcement of high rates of behavior. e.
 DRL – differential reinforcement of low rates of behavior.

 Keep Your Pooch Out of the Doghouse with These Tips to Avoid Doggie Disasters While some dog habits are ingrained and unpopular among their human family members, it’s possible to replace those unwanted behaviors with more appropriate ...Read More →